sguzunov/docs/docs/glue42-concepts/04_data-sharing-between-apps/03_interop/05_vba/interop-vba.md

 Using stream branches allows you to group subscribers by any criterion and target stream data at specific groups of subscribers.
 Branches are distinguished by their name (key).
 Each Glue42 stream has a default (unnamed) branch on which it accepts subscribers and to which it pushes data if no branch is specified.

 To accept a subscription on a branch, specify the branch name when accepting the subscription.
-If the branch does not exist, it will be automatically created:
+If the branch doesn't exist, it will be automatically created:

 ```vbnet
 request.Accept "branch_01", Nothing